Newnan Brownies: History

 At the home opener in 1948, Newnan Mayor Earl Joiner threw out the first pitch.
 In 1948, Norman Veazey managed the Brownies to a third place finish in the eight–team Georgia–Alabama League.
 Newnan ended the regular season with a 68–58 record, finishing 7.0 games behind the first place Valley Rebels.
-In the playoffs, Valley defeated Newnan 3 games to 1 in the 1st round, ending their season.
+In the playoffs, Valley defeated Newnan 3 games to 1 in the first round, ending their season.

 The 1949 Newnan Brownies won the pennant in the eight–team Alabama–Georgia League.
 Playing under manager Joe Schmidt season with a record of 74–52, finishing 7.0 games ahead of the second place Alexander City Millers.
 In the first round of the playoffs, Newnan defeated the Tallassee Cardinals 3 games to 2, before losing in the finals.
 Alexander City defeated the Brownies 4 games to 2 in the finals to win the league championship.
 Newnan had four league leaders in 1949: Player/manager Joe Schmidt with 108 RBI, Carl Franson with 28 Home Runs, John McFadden with both 21 wins and 180 strikeouts and Elmer Wallace with a 2.02 ERA.

 In their final season, the 1950 Brownies finished in fourth place and qualified for the playoffs for the fifth consecutive season.
 With Joe Schmidt returning as manager, Newnan ended the season with a record of 62–60, finishing 11.0 games behind the first place La Grange Troupers in the final regular season standings.
-In their final games, Newnan was defeated by the Alexander City Millers 2 games to 0 in the 1st round of the playoffs.
+In their final games, Newnan was defeated by the Alexander City Millers 2 games to 0 in the first round of the playoffs.

 The Georgia–Alabama League continued play in 1951, but without the Newnan Brownies franchise, as the league condensed to six teams, with the Carrollton Hornets also disbanding.
 Newnan has not hosted another minor league team.

 The ballpark

 The Newnan Cowetas hosted minor league home games exclusively at Pickett Field.
 The ballpark had a capacity of 3,500.
 Today, the Pickett Field is still in use as a baseball facility, with the ballpark site having been renovated in 2021.
-Pickett Field is located within Lynch Park on the corner of Duncan Street & Wesley Street.
+Pickett Field is located within Lynch Park on the corner of Duncan Street and Wesley Street in Newnan, Georgia.